infor-design/enterprise/ES5-TO-ES6.md

   - Break the actual constructors/prototype defs out from inside the jQuery wrappers.
   - Still invoke the jQuery wrappers within each `<component>.js` file, but allow the Vanilla JS constructors to stand on their own.
   - (eventually) figure out a Vanilla-JS, stand-alone replacement for `$.data()` for element-level Soho component access.

+# How to migrate a Soho Xi component from ES5 to ES6:

+- Remove the AMD scaffolding from the component.
+- Hoist the Vanilla-JS component's constructor, prototype definition, and any "default settings" objects out from the jQuery component wrapper, and place them in the root of the JS file.
+- Change `pluginName` to `PLUGIN_NAME` (global namespace) and hoist this to the root as well.
+Prefix with `let` instead of `var`.
+Change any references from the original `pluginName` to `PLUGIN_NAME` (ctrl+f).
+- Change the default settings (`defaults`) to `<COMPONENT_NAME>_DEFAULTS`.
+Prefix with `let` instead of `var`.
+- Change any instances of the word "options" to "settings", where settings need to be propagated to a component's instance.
+- If there are jQuery wrappers in this component, make sure they are not doing any special handling of incoming options.
+We are attempting to make the jQuery component wrappers as "dumb" as possible, meaning that any parsing of options should be completely handled by a component's Vanilla-JS constructor, as well as its internal `updated()` API method.
+See any of the pre-converted components (specifically the constructors and `updated()`) to see how we deal with managing settings internally.
+- Look for any instances of calling the Soho object directly, as well as any direct calls to constructors belonging to components or behaviors (like `Soho.components.Button` or `Soho.behaviors.hideFocus`).
+If this component needs a utility function of any kind, or invokes a Soho component directly, use an ES6 import at the top of the file to call the imported function/constructor/whatever directly instead (fx: `import { Button } from '../button/button';` or `import '../button/button.jquery';`).
+- Make sure that the Prototype of the component you're working on is exported, along with the name of the plugin file (fx: `export { MyComponent, PLUGIN_NAME };`).
+- If the component in question needs a jQuery component wrapper, create one or move the existing one to a separate file called `mycomponent.jquery.js`.
+Move the jQuery wrapper from the original component's file into this file.
+No need to export anything - these files are meant to be void.
+- Include the new files in the entry points:
+  - new Utility files or items that are "core" and needed everywhere belong in `<project-root>/components/index.js`.
+Files that are included here may need to be directly exported.
+  - regular Vanilla-JS files go in `<project-root>/components/components.js`.
+The `components` object should directly export any files included here.
+  - jQuery components go in `<project-root>/components/components.jquery.js`.
+These files simply need to be included and not re-exported.